 Wider Context Immediate Environment Within Site Look at key views to the site and how these can be addressed within the design.
 Work with existing site features and not against them.
 Look at the site itself; is the building laid out to be energy efficient?
 Is it the right scale and does it respond positively to the landscape?
 Consider sun-path, prevailing wind direction and natural shelter.
-Are public spaces well defined and overlooked?
-Your design should be influenced by surrounding architecture, by adjacent building densities and settlement Look at what lies outside the site's immediate boundaries.
-Has appropriate design materials been chosen and proportions that reflect the best qualities of surrounding architecture? pattern.
+Are public spaces well defined and passively overlooked?
+Your design should be influenced by surrounding architecture, by adjacent building densities and settlement pattern.
+Look at what lies outside the site's immediate boundaries.
 How will the development integrate with its surroundings?
+Have appropriate design materials been chosen and proportions that reflect the best qualities of surrounding architecture?
 Does the development respect backdrops and the physical landform?
 Is the site well connected to existing services or facilities?
-Has appropriate protection of the natural environment been taken into consideration?
+Has appropriate protection of the natural environment been incorporated?